 Goto

-The structured program theorem proved that the goto statement is not necessary to write programs that can be expressed as flow charts; some combination of the three programming constructs of sequence, selection/choice, and repetition/iteration are sufficient for any computation that can be performed by a Turing machine, with the caveat that code duplication and additional variables may need to be introduced.
+The structured program theorem proved that the goto statement is not necessary to write programs that can be expressed as flow charts; some combination of the three programming constructs of sequence, selection, and iteration are sufficient for any computation that can be performed by a Turing machine, with the caveat that code duplication and additional variables may be required.
+Provided by Wikipedia

 1. 1